TIBET & XINJIANG BIRDING TOUR: DETAILED ITINERARY

-Tibet & Tibetan Plateau: Day 11 After some final birding in the Nangqian region we will retrace our steps to Yushu for an overnight stay.
+Tibet & Xinjiang: Day 11 After some final birding in the Nangqian region we will retrace our steps to Yushu for an overnight stay.

 Here we can expect to see large numbers of Kiangs and Tibetan Gazelles, and as we approach the remote hamlet of Budongquan, where we will overnight, good numbers of the rare and endangered rare Tibetan Antelope or Chiru, much-persecuted for its splendid horns and soft hide.
 There is another chance of Grey Wolf in this wild area and a very good chance of encountering White-lipped (or Thorold’s) Deer.
 The broad-faced Tibetan Fox is positively common.
 There is even a fair chance for Wild Yak and a low but real chance for Pallas’s Cat.
 Marshy areas hold Black-necked Cranes, Tibetan Larks and many other birds.

-Tibet & Tibetan Plateau: Day 14 We have yet more dramatic scenery to look forward to this morning as we admire the awesome snow- and ice-clad peak of Yuzhu Feng (6178m, 20,269ft), one of the highest peaks of the Kunlun range.
+Tibet & Xinjiang: Day 14 We have yet more dramatic scenery to look forward to this morning as we admire the awesome snow- and ice-clad peak of Yuzhu Feng (6178m, 20,269ft), one of the highest peaks of the Kunlun range.

 Later we will cross the Kunlun pass and descend to Golmud for an overnight stay.
 Golmud is a small city at the southern edge of the vast, arid Qaidam (or Zaidam) Depression in northern Qinghai province.
 The Qaidam is considered part of the Tibetan Plateau, but is its lowest region.